mohammadKarimi/SwiftLink/README.md

 Improved Searchability: Tags make it easier to search for and filter links, especially when dealing with a large number of shortened URLs.
 Customization: The ability to define custom tags provides flexibility, allowing users to tailor the system to their specific use cases.

+**Password Protection for Shortened Links**
+The password protection feature in SwiftLink allows users to set a password for a shortened link.
+This ensures that only individuals with the password can access the original URL linked to the shortened link.
+This feature is particularly useful for securing direct access to files or sensitive content.
+- Benefits
+Enhanced Security: Password protection adds an extra layer of security, ensuring that only authorized users can access the content linked to the shortened URL.
+Flexibility: By allowing the password to be nullable, the system offers flexibility in how links are secured, catering to both sensitive and non-sensitive content.

 **Link Resolution and Visiting:** The application handles the resolution of shortened URLs to their original URLs and tracks visits.